To the central content area

 For incineration fly ash, the administration encourages local governments to conduct recycling trial projects and provides guidance in establishing fly ash washing facilities.
 As a result, the recycling rate has significantly improved to over 10%.

-According to statistics, large-scale incinerators nationwide produced approximately 823,000 tons of incineration bottom ash in 2024, accounting for around 13.6% of the total incinerated waste.
-After treatment by recycling organizations, about 759,000 tons of incineration recycled aggregate were produced.
-Through government-promoted aggregate recycling application in public works, including the use of previously stored aggregate, 821,000 tons of incineration recycled aggregate entered the recycling system in 2024 achieving a recycling rate of 100% for the year.
+According to statistics, large-scale incinerators nationwide produced approximately 828,000 tons of incineration bottom ash in 2025, accounting for around 13.7% of the total incinerated waste.
+After treatment by recycling organizations, about 830,000 tons of incineration recycled aggregate were produced (including the quantity of reactivated bottom ash).
+Through government-promoted aggregate recycling application in public works, including the use of previously stored aggregate, 873,000 tons of incineration recycled aggregate entered the recycling system in 2025 achieving a recycling rate of 100% for the year.

-The incineration recycled aggregate was mainly used in road construction projects, with controlled low-strength material(CLSM)accounting for about 76.4%, base embankment fills for approximately 9.5%, and the remainder applied in landfill-related engineering and as raw material for cement.
+The incineration recycled aggregate was mainly used in road construction projects, with controlled low-strength material(CLSM)accounting for about 71.7%, base embankment fills for approximately 10.9%, and the remainder applied in landfill-related engineering and as road-grade aggregate base and foundation.

 In 2024, the amount of incineration fly ash generated was approximately 184,000 tons, accounting for about 2.9% of the total incinerated waste.
 Approximately 24,000 tons, or 13%, were reused.
 The remaining incineration fly ash underwent stabilization treatment before being landfilled or temporarily stored.
 Recycled fly ash typically undergoes a washing process to reduce chlorine content , after which it is used as process material or calcium-based alkali agents in the cement and high-temperature smelting industries.